 Looking for a deliciously boozy holiday party treat?
 These Candy Cane Jello Shots are red and white layered jello squares made with vodka and peppermint schnapps!
+They're perfect for getting guests in a festive mood, but can also easily be made alcohol-free.

 The holiday season is coming to an end and you're probably tired of thinking up new treats to bring to all your parties.
 Or arriving at a party only to see that you're the 90,304th person to bring sugar cookies.